 Lady with very dark curly hair smiling while a dog she is cuddling sniffs her cheek.

 "I had to do soooo much research, planning, logistics and money spent to bring my dog to Portugal.
-I was very stressed that i was missing something."
+I was very stressed that I was missing something."

 Survey participant